 What have some of the key design trends been over the past 2 years?
 Do you see these changing in the next 12 months?

-At the same time, there is an move towards curating the guest experience, where the joy and excitement of travel permeates each space in the building.
+At the same time, there is a move towards curating the guest experience, where the joy and excitement of travel permeate each space in the building.
 The interior design of ships relates to a future architecture that is more sustainable, technologically advanced and pleasant to inhabit.
 If anything, these trends will continue and be more pronounced.

 What do you hope to achieve at Cruise Ship Interiors Expo 2019?

-Cruise ship interiors is a unique event showcasing design where we will exchange knowledge with experts of a global and dynamic industry.
-It is a special opportunity for us to network, meet friends, clients and colleagues in a relaxed setting that we call home, since we are lucky enough to be based in Miami!
+Cruise Ship Interiors Expo is a unique event showcasing design where we will exchange knowledge with experts of a global and dynamic industry.
+It is a special opportunity for us to network, meet friends, clients, and colleagues in a relaxed setting that we call home, since we are lucky enough to be based in Miami!

-The Expo will quickly become a tradition that no one will want to miss, tailored to improving design that enhance the travellers experience.
+The Expo will quickly become a tradition that no one will want to miss, tailored to improving the design that enhances the traveler's experience.

 Berenblum Busch Architects will be exhibiting at Cruise Ship Interiors Expo, taking place June 18-20, 2019 in Miami, FL.